 One feature which is characteristic of the proposals of the working groups in question is that, with a very few exceptions, it will be assumed that the penal law offences can lead to punishment only when committed intentionally.
 However, the degree to which it is possible to be consistent in this respect will be dealt with separately later on.
 The working groups have adopted a negative attitude towards crime definitions with very vague expressions covering various abuses of economic power, although such solutions have been put forth in Scandinavian discussions during the 1970's.
-It has also not been suggested that the crime definitions who finance illegal economic activity or who otherwise are to be found in the background.
+It has also not been suggested that the crime definitions would be expanded so that it would be easier to come to grips with those persons who finance illegal economic activity or who otherwise are to be found in the background.